Riversleigh World Heritage Area: Description

 Fossils at Riversleigh are found in limestone by lime-rich freshwater pools, and in caves, when the ecosystem was evolving from rich rainforest to semiarid grassland community.
 Some of the fossils at Riversleigh are 25 million years old.
 High concentrations of calcium carbonate have meant the fossils are extremely well preserved.
 The fossil collection reveals mammalian evolution across more than 20 million years.
-Fossils have been found in more than 200 individual locations.
+Fossils have been found in more than 200 individual locations, but only around half possess species that were described.
 The fossil record here is significant because it provides evidence on evolution and the distribution of species across Gondwana.